Music for Films III

 Music for Films III is the third entry in Brian Eno's "Music for Films" series.
-Unlike entries in the past, this record features tracks credited to Brian Eno, Roger Eno, Michael Brook, and Harold Budd among others, with Brian Eno involved with the production of all tracks.
+It was the first in the series to include music from artists other than Brian Eno, including Roger Eno, Michael Brook, Laraaji, and Harold Budd, among others, with Brian Eno involved with the production of all tracks.

 Several different versions of this album exist.
 The record and cassette release featured 15 tracks, while the original CD release contained the same tracks in a different playing order.
 In 2005, an updated CD, featuring two extra tracks, new artwork, a different playing order and sequencing by the group Marconi Union was released.

 Various tracks from Music for Films III were incorporated into the soundtrack for Al Reinert's 1989 documentary For All Mankind.

+Reception

+Spin wrote the album, "proffers sustained atmospheres and creeping unease, far from the cut and dash of modern pop".